yellowtree/geoip-detect/readme.txt

 == Changelog ==

-= 2.12.0 =
+= 2.11.0 =
 * NEW: JS/AJAX support for cached pages (This is in **BETA**.
 Read https://github.com/yellowtree/geoip-detect/wiki/JS-API-Documentation on how to activate it).
-* FIX: The Maxmind file downloaded by the plugin will be deleted when the plugin is removed (not only deactivated) in the backend.

-= 2.11.0 =
 * FIX: Improve performance of unpacking the Maxmind file (Source: Automatic download) - important for hosts with a low max_execution_time.
 * NEW: On removal (in the Backend), the plugin will delete its options from the database and the downloaded Maxmind file